semihberkayozturk/Torvald-Bot-Website/README.md

 # Torvald-Bot
-Website of a multi-functional, cutting-edge technology Discord bot. https://semihberkayozturk.github.io/Torvald-Bot/
+Website of a multi-functional, Discord bot which is written by Python. https://semihberkayozturk.github.io/Torvald-Bot/